-This was a 1970 ad that appeared in National Geographic magazine.
-We have come a long since the days when the sugar industry could so blatantly advertise the lie of sugar’s “nutritional value,” yet most people still consume way too much of this stuff, often without even being aware of it.
+We have come a long way since the days when the sugar industry could so blatantly advertise the lie of sugar’s “nutritional value.”
+Yet most people still consume way too much of this stuff, often without even being aware of it.

-The “Note to Mothers” in the box is especially disturbing, as it plays on a mother’s desire to protect her children from harm (the “bugs and ailments that are always lying in wait”) by suggesting they feed their tots a substance that could kill them in the long run:
+The “Note to Mothers” in the box is especially disturbing.
+It plays on a mother’s desire to protect her children from harm (the “bugs and ailments that are always lying in wait”) by suggesting they feed their tots a substance that could kill them in the long run:

 Note to Mothers:

 Exhaustion may be dangerous — especially to children who haven’t learned to avoid it by pacing themselves.
 Exhaustion opens the door a little wider to the bugs and ailments that are always lying in wait.
 Sugar puts back energy fast — offsets exhaustion.
 Synthetic sweetners put nothing back.
 Energy is the first requirement of life.
 Play safe with your young ones — make sure they get sugar every day.

 Make sure they get sugar every day!
 Music to every kid’s ears, for sure.
 This is the legacy of the “Mad Men” era that is nostalgically celebrated today.